workkkfor2012/gemini-coder/packages/website/docs/features/index.md

 # Features

-Gemini Coder offers a suite of AI-driven features designed to aid your software development workflow in VS Code.
+Code Web Chat offers a suite of AI-driven features designed to aid your software development workflow in VS Code.
 These tools empower you to write, refactor, and comprehend code with greater efficiency.

 ### [Chat](./chat)